-*Please note that while Gerben Law Firm, PLLC is not located in California, it can assist businesses from California in registering a federal trademark because it is a federal matter.
+*Please note that while Gerben Perrott PLLC is not located in California, it can assist businesses from California in registering a federal trademark because it is a federal matter.

-In 2008, Gerben Law Firm was founded by trademark attorney Josh Gerben.
-Since that time, Gerben and his team have been committed to providing professional, affordable trademark services to individuals and businesses of all sizes.
-Gerben Law Firm has registered trademarks for thousands of clients across the country, including the San Jose area.
-Whether you plan to open a coffee shop in Willow Glen or you are expanding your tech firm in Cupertino, Gerben Law Firm is ready to assist you in trademark registration.
+In 2008, Gerben Intellectual Property was founded by trademark attorney Josh Gerben.
+Since that time, Gerben and his team have been committed to providing professional, affordable trademark registration services to individuals and businesses of all sizes.
+Gerben Intellectual Property has registered trademarks for thousands of clients across the country, including the San Jose area.
+Whether you plan to open a coffee shop in Willow Glen or you are expanding your tech firm in Cupertino, Gerben Intellectual Property is ready to assist you in trademark registration.

 Federal Trademark Registration for Your Business